chiragrtr/Blog/readme.md

 4) You should see : "Server is listening on port 8989"

+# Usage:

-   Now go ahead, open Postman and hit these endpoints:
+   Open Postman and hit these endpoints:

 # i) Getting list of all the users: